The Ultimate Travel Guide to Beirut, Lebanon

 Not only do you find all the luxuries and amenities of the usual Four Seasons hotels, the location with a fabulous view over the port, and all the private yachts, as well as the mountains in the back, is unbeatable.
 On the 26th floor, you find the Asian inspired rooftop bar and restaurant, one of Beirut’s trendiest.
 You can even book a wine tasting tour through the hotel or a boat trip.

 Address: Maroun Naccache Ave – Saifi, Beirut, Lebanon

-If you have come to Beirut primarily to party you might want to be close to the nightlife center of Gemmayzeh and the Saifi Suites Hotel is just a short walk away.
-There is a pool and gym too and the rooms even have a kitchenette
+If you have come to Beirut primarily for a party, you might want to be close to the nightlife center of Gemmayzeh, and the Saifi Suites Hotel is just a short walk away.
+There are a pool and gym too, and the rooms even have a kitchenette

 City Suite Hotel

 It’s located in Raouche, which means a walking distance from Pigeon Rock and Hamra Street.
 Rooms are comfortable with floor to ceiling windows for splendid views, an ample breakfast buffet, wifi, and a welcome drink on arrival.

 Best places to eat

 This is where the Beirutis go to eat, celebrate, and spend many hours of the day playing cards or backgammon.
 The founder’s story is fascinating, which you can follow by looking at the many pictures on the walls.
 The best of Lebanese cuisine is offered here fresh to be enjoyed either indoors or on the tree-shaded terrace outside.
 Simply unique.